Evaluation of binary classifiers for asymptotically dependent and independent extremes: Simulations

-As expected from Lemma \ref{lem: R additive}, the top-left panel, that corresponds to the case $\varepsilon=0$, clearly indicates that our five classifiers cannot outperform naive classifiers as all classifiers have a risk near to one, the worst possible value.
-To start discriminating classifiers, we need to remove the masses along the axes by setting a value for $\varepsilon$.
-As we increase $\varepsilon$, the size of sets needed to compute \eqref{eq: emp class} becomes smaller, see the values of $n_{\varepsilon}$ in the legend of each panel.
-Hence, the blue box plots becomes wider as $\varepsilon$ increases: a classical bias-variance trade-off.
-As we know from \eqref{eq: linear X1} that the true generative process is linear, $\varepsilon=0.4$ appears as a reasonable value to balance the bias-variance trade-off.
-More importantly, the overall ranking is not sensitive to the values of $\varepsilon>0$.
-In all cases, our linear classifier tailored to handle linear asymptotic independence cases outperforms all the other classifiers.
-Among the other classifiers, decision tree appears to be the best, but it is still far from the optimal linear solution.
+According to Lemma \ref{lem: R additive}, our five classifiers cannot asymptotically outperform the naive classifiers.
+And as $u$ gets to infinity, the estimated risks should converge to $1$, the worst possible value.
+The top-left panel in Figure \ref{fig::simuRisk}, corresponding to the case $v = 0$, shows that each classifier has a risk near to one at high, but finite, level $u$.
+So, to better discriminate classifiers, we need to remove the masses along the axes by setting a positive value for $v$.
+As we increase $v$, the size of sets needed to compute \eqref{eq: emp class} becomes smaller, see the values of $n_{v_k}$ in the legend of each panel.
+Hence, the blue box plots become wider as $v$ increases: a classical bias-variance trade-off.
+As we know from \eqref{eq::simulation} that the true generative process is linear, $v=0.4u$ appears as a reasonable value to balance the bias-variance trade-off.
+In this case, our linear classifier, tailored to handle linear asymptotic independence cases, outperforms the other classifiers.
+And among these four other classifiers, the decision tree appears to be the best, but it is still far from the optimal linear solution.
+More importantly, for this specific empirical study the overall ranking seems to be insensitive to the values of $v>0$.
 Other simulations concerning the regular variation case are available upon request.